hyeonJeongByeon/hyeonjeongbyeon.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: HCI Researcher, University of Washington
+subtitle: Ph.D. student, University of Washington

 profile:
   align: right